mmeidlinger/elastic-search-s3-backup/README.md

 Again checking the S3 console for the `test-it` prefix in your bucket, you find that all objects will be in the Intelligent Tiering storage class.

 ## Backup to Glacier  Storage classes
-S3 glacier classes are [currenty not supported by ElasticSearch](https://www.elastic.co/guide/en/elasticsearch/reference/8.4/repository-s3.html#repository-s3-repository):
+S3 glacier classes are [currenty not directly ssupported by ElasticSearch](https://www.elastic.co/guide/en/elasticsearch/reference/8.4/repository-s3.html#repository-s3-repository):
 >  Due to the extra complexity with the Glacier class lifecycle, it is not currently supported by this repository type.

 This may change soon, as AWS released the [Instant Retrieval (IR) storage class](https://aws.amazon.com/about-aws/whats-new/2021/11/amazon-s3-glacier-instant-retrieval-storage-class) in November 2021, which simplifies the lifecycle because objects can be directly retrieved without [explicitly restoring](https://aws.amazon.com/premiumsupport/knowledge-center/restore-s3-object-glacier-storage-class/) them first.
 A [corresponing feature request exists in GitHub](https://github.com/elastic/elasticsearch/issues/81351).